Axial-SQL/AxialSqlTools/tests/SsmsFormatterIntegration/README.md

 5. Test whole-document and selected-text formatting, Shift+Format overrides/cancel, and enabled Axial transformations together.
 Check comments appear exactly once.
 6. Open Settings without an active SQL query.
 If SSMS's formatter has not initialized, preview should show an explanatory message while the Settings UI remains usable.
 Open a query and toggle an option to retry.
 7. Verify a parse error or unavailable/incompatible formatter leaves query text unchanged.
 Switch query windows while settings load and confirm formatting stops if the active DTE document or buffer changes.
+8. Enable Disregard SSMS Formatter settings and confirm default casing, indentation, and comments, retaining the effective SQL version.
+Verify Axial options still apply.
+Save/reopen Settings, discard an unsaved toggle, switch modes quickly in the preview, and test a Shift+Format override and Cancel without changing saved settings.
-8. Smoke-test scripting/export features, which still use their standalone path.
+9. Smoke-test scripting/export features, which still use their standalone path.